The Chatbot Revolution is Alive and Kicking

 Some predicted a fad.
 Some got overly excited.
 Some said it wasn't even worth writing about.

 I say the chatbot revolution is alive and kicking.

 About a year ago, I had the chance to share my thoughts on chatbots and why they are here to stay with the good guys at VentureBeat.

 Today, I not only stand by these words, I reinforce the sentiment with new research, statistics, and consumer sentiment.

 In this article, I will back my thoughts up using these numbers and explain why I believe the chatbot revolution has not stopped.

 The origin of the chatbot revolution

-We write about this a lot in various articles.
+Before we even diving into what bots are or how they work, it is important to understand: why now?
 Why did the chatbot revolution start when it started?
 It is due to a few different factors coming in at the right time.